python/typing/docs/spec/concepts.rst

 historically a dynamically-typed language.

 **Gradual typing** is the name for a specific way to combine static and dynamic typing.
-It allows mixing static and dynamic checking at a fine level of granularity.
-For instance, in type-annotated Python, individual variables, parameters, and returns can optionally be given a static type.
+Type-annotated Python allows mixing static and dynamic checking at a fine level of granularity.
+Individual variables, parameters, and returns can optionally be given a static type.
 Data structures such as objects can have a mix of static and dynamic-only checking.
-As an example, a Python dictionary could be annotated to have static checking of the key type but only dynamic checking of the value type.
+For example, a dictionary could be annotated to have static checking of the key type but only dynamic checking of the value type.

 In gradual typing, a dynamically typed value is indicated by a special "unknown" or "dynamic" type.
 In Python, the unknown type is spelled